Gustaf Mauritz Armfelt

-Career
+Career in the Kingdom of Sweden

-Born in Tarvasjoki, Finland, he was the great grandson of Charles XII of Sweden's general, Carl Gustaf Armfeldt.
+Born in Tarvasjoki, Finland, into the noble Armfelt family.
+Armfelt's father was major general, baron Magnus Vilhelm Armfelt and mother baroness Maria Catharina Wennerstedt.
+His brother was baron August Philip Armfelt.
+He was the great grandson of Charles XII of Sweden's general, Carl Gustaf Armfeldt.

 In 1774, Armfelt became an ensign in the guards, but his frivolous behavior involving a duel provoked the displeasure of Gustav III of Sweden.
 As a result, he thought it prudent to go abroad 1778.
 Subsequently, however, in 1780, Armfelt met the king again at Spa in the Austrian Netherlands and completely won over the previously disgruntled monarch with his natural amiability, intelligence and social gifts.
 Henceforth, his fortune was made.
 At first, he was given the position of maître des plaisirs in the Swedish court, but it wasn't long before more serious affairs were entrusted to him.
-He took part in negotiations with Catherine II of Russia in 1783, and, during the Russo-Swedish War (1788–1790), he was one of the king's most trusted and active counsellors.
+He took part in negotiations with Catherine II of Russia in 1783, and, during the Russo-Swedish War of 1788–1790, he was one of the king's most trusted and active counsellors.

 He displayed great valour in the field during this time.
 In 1788, when the Danes unexpectedly invaded Sweden and threatened Gothenburg, Armfelt organized the Dalecarlian levies under the king's direction and led them to victory.
 He remained absolutely faithful to King Gustav when nearly the whole of the Swedish nobility fell away from him.
 Armfelt distinguished himself in the later phases of the Russo-Swedish War, eventually becoming the Swedish plenipotentiary who negotiated the war's demise with the Treaty of Värälä in August 1790.
 Armfelt had been seriously wounded in the battle of Savitaipale in June 1790.
 During the reign of Gustav III, his influence was paramount in Sweden, though Armfelt protested against his master's headstrong championship of the Bourbons.